Thursday, 19 December 2013

 In the culinary arts, the word fondant can refer to one of two types of sugar-based pastes: Rolled fondant used in preparing and decorating cakes, figures, covering cakes, pastries and confections.
 Poured fondant is a sweet, creamy paste that can be used as a filling or icing for pastries.

+Rolled fondant is almost like very sweet dough, made from powdered sugar, corn syrup and water, to which is also added glycerin and some sort of gelatin.
 For covering cakes we use rolled fondant as it leaves a perfectly smooth, satiny surface and is ready to use, hence the common product description ‘Ready to Roll’ or ‘RTR’.
 The fondant is rolled out flat into sheets which can then be colored and used to decorate cakes.
 Fondants are sometimes flavored and there are a variety of different brands.
 Vizyon White sugar paste, is one of the brand which is available in India.

-You can purchase pre-made, ready-to-use fondant from a variety of sources:
+You can purchase pre-made, ready-to-use fondant from a variety of sources: Wilton

 Satin Ice